-When I mom sent me her baked cheesecake recipe, I wasn't very surprised to see that the ingredients were extremely heavy on eggs and dairy.
-So I was then posed with the challenge of finding plantbased substitutes for each element of the cake.
-Some ingredients such as the butter were easily swapped out with a cruelty-free alternative, vegan butter.
+When mom sent me her baked cheesecake recipe, I wasn't very surprised to see that the ingredients were extremely heavy on eggs and dairy.
+So I was then posed with the challenge of finding plant-based substitutes for each element of the cake.
+Some ingredients such as the butter were easily swapped out with its vegan alternative, vegan butter.
 However, some of the ingredients proved to be a little more tricky to replace.

-My mom's traditional cheesecake uses cream cheese or "quark" as it's known in Germany.
-I remember her recipe being fluffy with an ever so slightly tangy flavour.
-In order to recreate this flavour, we're going to use a combination of plant-based ingredients to mimic the flavour and texture of the cream cheese/quark.
+My mom's traditional German cheesecake uses cream cheese or "quark" as it's known in Germany.
+I remember her recipe being fluffy with an ever so slightly tangy flavor.
+In order to recreate this flavor, we're going to use a combination of plant-based ingredients to mimic the flavor and texture of the cream cheese/quark.

-The main ingredient you'll need for the cheesecake filling is vegan yoghurt.
-I recommend using a greek style if you can get your hands on it, and if you can get one that's vanilla flavoured, even better!
-Failing that you can also use regular soya yoghurt or coconut yoghurt with the addition of a couple teaspoons of vanilla extract.
-The cultured, tangy flavour of the yoghurt works perfectly to create that authentic cheesecake flavour.
+- The main ingredient you'll need for the cheesecake filling is vegan yogurt.
+I recommend using a Greek-style yogurt if you can get your hands on it and if you can get one that's vanilla flavored, even better!
+Failing that you can also use regular soy yogurt or coconut yogurt with the addition of a couple of teaspoons of vanilla extract.
+The cultured, tangy flavor of the yogurt works perfectly to create that authentic cheesecake flavor.

-We're using cashews, which are soaked in hot water to soften them and make them even more creamy when blended up with the other ingredients.
-Cashews have a subtle "cheesy” flavour which makes them popular for making vegan cheesecakes, raw and baked!
+- We're using cashews, which are soaked in hot water to soften them and make them even more creamy when blended up with the other ingredients.
+Cashews have a subtle "cheesy" flavor which makes them popular for making vegan cheesecakes, raw and baked!

-Lastly, you'll want to add lemon juice and lemon zest to help to elevate the flavours of this cheesecake to the next level!
+- Lastly, you'll want to add lemon juice and lemon zest to help to elevate the flavors of this cheesecake to the next level!